 I very much appreciate Alaska Mileage Plan’s creativity with this quarterly promotion, as nowadays it’s pretty rare to see programs offer partner award sales.
 Now, admittedly I wish there weren’t quite as many restrictions in terms of the booking period, travel period, the class of service limitations, and the one-way discount, but still, there will be value here for some, and it’s better than nothing.

 If you’re simply looking for the lowest cost award, some of these award prices are very tough to beat.
-For example, getting to Uzbekistan for just 20,000 miles in economy is an attractive price.
+For example, getting to Georgia (the country, not the state) for just 25,000 miles in economy is an attractive price, and you can even add a stopover along the way.

 I do hope that over time we see some first and business class award sale as well.
 Many of us have historically loved Mileage Plan for the value it offers for premium cabin travel, so this promotion doesn’t help us much with that.